Jumperr-labs/ingress-gce/examples/websocket/README.md

 ws-example-ing   *         xxx.xxx.xxx.xxx   80        3m
 ```

+This can take 20 minutes.
 Wait for the loadbalancer to be created and functioning.
 Visit http://xxx.xxx.xxx.xxx and click 'Connect'.
 You should receive messages from server with timestamps.

 ### Change backend timeout